DouglasWebster/godot-api-refs/README.md

 page on the godot website.

 ## Prerequisites
-The program relies upon the GhApi library and instructions for its installation and use are at https://ghapi.fast.ai
+The program relies upon the GhApi library and instructions for its installation and use; it will fail to install if the GhApi library is not already installed.
+Instruction for the installation of GhApi can be found at https://ghapi.fast.ai

 ## Installing